Iri25/todo-list/README.md

 # todo-list
-Todo List CRUD application with JSON-server
+Todo List CRUD application using JavaScript and JSON-server.

 ## Setup